 Lincoln Hall History Publications

 Several publications produced by the College of Liberal Arts and Sciences highlighted the history of Lincoln Hall and were distributed as souvenirs during the Lincoln Hall Open House.

 Photo of the Time Capsule Contest Winner

 A photo of Lincoln Hall time capsule contest winner Mike Bohlmann sealing the time capsule with Chancellor Phyllis Wise during Homecoming celebrations on October 27, 2012.

 List of Contents

 This list will be included to help explain the significance of the items when the capsule is opened in 2063.

-Mike Bohlmann (AB ’97, German) and Chancellor Phyllis Wise seal the Lincoln Hall time capsule during the building’s open house at Homecoming 2012.
+Mike Bohlmann (AB ’97, German) and Former Chancellor Phyllis Wise seal the Lincoln Hall time capsule during the building’s open house at Homecoming 2012.
 Bohlmann, director of information technology in U of I’s College of Media, received the honor of sealing the capsule for submitting the winning idea (historical Lincoln Hall photos) in a vote amongst students, faculty, staff, and alumni to determine the capsule's contents.
 The Lincoln Hall time capsule will be opened in 2063—the building’s 150th anniversary of its original dedication.